CompVPD: Iteratively Identifying Vulnerability Patches Based on Human Validation Results with a Precise Context

 \section{conclusion}

-In this paper, we have presented \detector{}, the first approach to identify vulnerability patches by comprehending code commits with comprehensive contexts. \detector{} includes our two novel algorithms that generate comprehensive contexts within a limited window size.
-We have conducted a comprehensive evaluation to demonstrate \detector{}'s effectiveness and efficiency for identifying vulnerability patches, improving the AUC score by 11\% and the F1 score by 30\% when compared with the best scores of the SOTA approaches.
+In this paper, we have proposed two novel algorithms to generate precise contexts for code commits, enhancing the accuracy of vulnerability patch identification.
+Based on the preceding algorithms, we have designed \detector{}, an iterative identification framework utilizing human validation results.
+We have conducted a comprehensive evaluation to demonstrate \detector{}'s effectiveness and efficiency for identifying vulnerability patches, improving the F1 score by 20\% compared to the best scores of the SOTA approaches.
+We have demonstrated the effectiveness of our iterative identification framework, identifying 35\% (CodeBERT) and 13\% (StarCoder) more vulnerability patches within the same human efforts.
 We have demonstrated \detector{}'s high value to security practice by helping identify 20 vulnerability patches and 18 fixes of high-risk bugs from 2,500 recent code commits of five highly popular open-source projects.